 9. Don’t wait until you’re famished to get in line for food

 The food lineups on Canada Day at the park are no joke, be prepared to wait, and then wait some more.
-Don’t wait until you’re starving to get in line for food, you’ll be there for a while before that delicious morsel of food you’re purchasing is actually in your hands.
+Don’t wait until you’re already starving to get in line for food, because you’ll be there for a while before that delicious morsel of food you’re purchasing is actually in your hands.

 10. Stake out your spot for fireworks early